brownhep/brownhep.github.io/assemblyfiles/_posts/2024-07-22-carrier_plate.md

     * The acrylic top will only fit in one direction
 * The inner holes should align with the 3D printed hex standoffs
 * Using the wrench, tighten up the acrylic top using the nuts
-    * It doesn't require to be tighted all the way down
+    * Do not over-tighten the nuts

 ---